mika-sims/firenze-housing/TESTING.md

 ### Unresolved

-- The background image on the homepage behaves strangely when scrolling up and down.
+- The background image on the homepage behaves strangely sometimes when scrolling up and down on mobile devices.
 No debugging has been done about this.

-- Between 1024px and 1528px, the heights of the flats and house  boxes in the services section vary.
-Debugging attempts have been made about this, but no debugging has been done.
+- Sometimes horizontal scroll bar appears at the bottom of the pages and no debugging could be done about it.

 [Back to contents](<#contents>)